-There will be no meeting in December.
-The next meeting will be on Thursday 18th January 2018 at 7.30pm in Culcabock and Drakies Community Hall, Grebe Avenue.
+The next meeting of your Community Council will be on Thursday 20th September 2018 at 7.30pm.
+The meeting will be held in Culcabock and Drakies Community Hall, Grebe Avenue.
+All Welcome.

 Become a Community Councillor - we need new members to join us.
 We are looking for people who are proactive, enthusiastic and have a desire to be involved.